getting startedPDF version

 8. Close the producer session with CTRL+C.

 Although you already have a topic with some data, the following steps will walk you through another production/consumption process where data production and consumption is continuous.
 This is done so that the topic activity is closer to what you would actually see in a production environment.
-Once you have the data flowing, you will access the SMM UI and monitor topic and client activity as well as look at the data that is being produced.
+Once you have the data flowing, you will access the Streams Messaging Manager UI and monitor topic and client activity as well as look at the data that is being produced.

 • Ensure that you have a topic available.
 If not, create one, see Creating a topic.